Volodymyr Historical Museum

-The Volodymyr-Volynskyi Historical Museum was founded in 1887 in Volodymyr-Volynskyi, Volyn Oblast, Ukraine.
+The Volodymyr Historical Museum was founded in 1887 in Volodymyr, Volyn Oblast, Ukraine.

 History

-The Volodymyr-Volynsky Historical Museum owns one of the oldest collections of Volynian antiquities.
-The community of Volodymyr-Volynskyi established the museum collection in order to preserve the history of the region and to promote scientific research.
+The Volodymyr Historical Museum owns one of the oldest collections of Volynian antiquities.
+The community of Volodymyr (formerly Volodymyr-Volynskyi) established the museum collection in order to preserve the history of the region and to promote scientific research.
 At the beginning of the 20th century, the museum collection included a diverse range of cultural items, including blackletter books, manuscripts (including a 16th century New Testament), icons, and coins.
 The museum was headed by the local nobleman and ethnographer enthusiast, O. Dvernytsky (1838–1906), the Head of the St. Volodymyr Fellowship.

 During World War I many items were moved to museums of Kharkiv.
 In the period between World War I and World War II the museum moved to the buildings of a Dominican monastery, an architectural monument active during the 15th-18th century period.

 Collection

 The museum collection consists of more than 18,000 items, including archeological finds, numismatic and ethnographic items, objects of arts and crafts, icons, documents, blackletter books, and photographic materials.